The Need

-People are dying from dirty water in remote villages of South Sudan.
+Dirty water claims lives in remote villages of South Sudan.

 South Sudan’s environment is starkly beautiful but harsh.
-It has just two seasons: one dramatically wet, the other dry with temperatures often rising above 120°F during both seasons.
-During the rainy season, water is plentiful for villagers, their crops, and their animals.
-But during the annual six-month dry season, life changes for the worst.
+The country experiences just two seasons—one intensely wet and the other long and dry—with temperatures frequently rising above 120°F. During the rainy season, water appears plentiful for villagers, their crops, and livestock.
+However, most available water remains unsafe for drinking.

 Walking Miles Each Day for Water